 With a full set of normal vectors, the pyramid is ready to be used with any of the mesh materials that we have covered, but it looks a little boring with just one color.
 It's possible to use several colors on one mesh.
-One way to do that is to use a THREE.MeshFaceMaterial on the object.
-An object of that type applies different materials to different faces.
-Its constructor takes an array of mesh materials of the usual kind.
+To do that, you can supply an array of materials to the mesh object constructor, instead of a single material.
+This makes it possible to apply different materials to different faces.
 For example, here is how to make a cube with different materials on its six sides:

-For a MeshFaceMaterial to work with a geometry, each face of the geometry needs a "material index."
-The material index of a face is an integer that is an index into the array of face materials.
+For this to work with a geometry, each face of the geometry needs a "material index."
+The material index of a face is an integer that is an index into the array of materials.
 The faces of a BoxGeometry have appropriate indices.
 Note that a box geometry has 12 faces, since each rectangular side is divided into two triangular faces.
 The two triangles that make up a rectangular side have the same material index.
 (BoxGeometry is the only standard geometry that I can find that comes with non-zero material indices.
 The default value for the material index is zero.)

-Suppose that we want to use a MeshFaceMaterial on the pyramid that was created above.
+Suppose that we want to use different materials on each side of the pyramid that was created above.
 For that to work, each face needs a material index, which is stored in a property of the face named materialIndex.
 For the pyramid, the first two faces in the array of faces make up the square base of the pyramid.
 They should probably have the same material index.
 The following code assigns material index 0 to the first two faces and material indices 1, 2, 3, and 4 to the other four faces: